-The Chicago Sun-Times reports that Foxx has big plans to erase the pot-related charges of thousands of Chicago residents.
+The Chicago Sun-Times reports that Chicago prosecutor Kim Foxx is working on erasing the marijuana-related conivictions of thousands of Chicago residents.

-Cook County State’s Attorney Kim Foxx said she is still on track to begin wiping clean thousands of minor cannabis convictions in the coming months, but acknowledges that her office is still trying to determine how exactly to implement her bold plan.
+Foxx stated that she will begin removing thousands of minor cannabis convictions in the upcoming months.
+According to Foxx her office is currently trying to determine how exactly to implement her plan.

-She also said in an interview with the Sun-Times last week that her office was also taking a look at her office policy toward prosecuting those arrested for the sale of marijuana, but said the review was still in its early stages.
+She also stated in an interview with the Sun-Times that her office will also be looking into the policy of prosecuting those arrested for the sale of marijuana, however she said this review is still in its early stages.

-During a January speech to the City Club of Chicago, Foxx first pledged her support for the full legalization of weed and declared that her office would “pursue the expungement of all misdemeanor marijuana convictions.”
+Foxx first pledged her support for the full legalization of marijuana during a speech she gave to the City of Chicago back in January of this year.
+She declared that her office would “pursue the expungement of all misdemeanor marijuana convictions.”

-Noting the arduous process of cataloguing years of convictions, Foxx told the Sun-Times that her office won’t attempt to expunge them all in one fell swoop.
-Nevertheless, the state’s attorney’s office hopes to start clearing the first round of convictions in a matter of months, she said.
+Noting the tough process of cataloguing the years of convictions, Foxx told the Sun-Times that her office won’t be able to expunge all of the convictions at once.
+However, she said the state’s attorney’s office hopes to start clearing the first round of convictions in the upcoming months.

-Code for America “can help us find some infrastructure support of being able to look at the [Cook County] clerk’s office, Dorothy Brown’s office, to be able to identify batches of people who are found or convicted of the statutory code for possession of marijuana,” she said.
+Foxx stated that Code for America can “help us find some infrastructure support of being able to look at the [Cook County] clerk’s office, Dorothy Brown’s office, to be able to identify batches of people who are found or convicted of the statutory code for possession of marijuana,”.

-In February, the San Francisco District Attorney’s office dismissed 8,132 convictions dating back to 1975 with the help of Code for America—which used a computer algorithm to identify cases that were cleared for dismissal after recreational marijuana was legalized in California in 2016.
+With the help of Code for America, the San Francisco District Attorney’s office was able to dismiss 8,132 convictions this past Feburary.
+These convictions dating back to 1975.
+Code for America uses a computer algorithm to help identify cases that should be cleared for dismissal after recreational marijuana was legalized in California in 2016.